-Industry leaders, consumer advocates and publicly traded companies in the tech industry are themselves saying that open standards and ethical parameters are a much-needed response to the unruly, if not unregulated, pace of technological development today.
+Industry leaders, consumer advocates and publicly traded companies in the tech industry are themselves saying that open standards and ethical parameters are a much-needed response to the unruly and unregulated pace of technological development today.

 Initiatives to add some kind of security and privacy grading system to new product and service reviews are in the works.
-Open standards are being developed for how various technologies, especially artificial intelligence and big data analytics, will be used — and to whose benefit.
+Open standards are being developed for how various technologies, especially AI (artificial intelligence) and big data analytics, will be used — and to whose benefit.

 Such moral reckonings are sorely needed in light of the pervasive power, deceptive actions and ubiquitous impact of new technological developments in all our lives.

 Acknowledging (with a bit of an understatement) that industry-wide ethical standards for artificial intelligence (AI) “may currently be lacking”, Canadian industry leaders from the public and private sectors are coming together to create actual documentation that will guide the ethical development of AI tools and applications.

 The CIO Strategy Council (CIOSC) is now developing what it calls the first-ever globally-recognized standards for the ethical use of both artificial intelligence and big data.

 Recognizing that the creation of ethical AI standards and policies may well be more than any one person or organization to handle, the Council has launched two technical committees to inform and drive the standards forward, in concert with an open national forum and consultation with those working in the field.

 Today’s information and technology ecosystem is already transforming the way governments, businesses and private citizens live, work and perhaps even think, so the folks at CIOSC say that “the ethical use of AI and data will be critical not only for our future economy, but how we function as a society.”